sonatoapp/sonato-seo-inspector/README.md

 Adding a check is one entry in `CHECKS`.
 Adding a crawler means adding the token to both `probe.js` and `agents.js`; the popup asserts the two sets match and logs loudly if they drift.

+## License

+MIT.
+The sona.to name and logo are not covered by the license.
+Forks should use their own branding.